chuky1234/node/doc/api/readline.md

 * `options` {Object}
   * `signal` {AbortSignal} Optionally allows the `question()` to be canceled using an `AbortController`.
-* Returns: {Promise} A promise that is resolved with the user's input in response to the `query`.
+* Returns: {Promise} A promise that is fulfilled with the user's input in response to the `query`.

 The `rl.question()` method displays the `query` by writing it to the `output`,